At Fanshawe, you can be you

 Identified name and name changes

 At Fanshawe, we recognize that some of our students use names other than their legal names to identify themselves.
 We enable students to use identified names on certain records.
-Please contact email@example.com to learn more about the options available to you and what you need to do to change your preferred name.
+Please complete the Personal Information Change Request form to add your identified name.

 *Please note that changing your identified name for certain records does not change your legal name with Fanshawe College or with other agencies that interact with Fanshawe (for example, ontariocolleges.ca application service or OSAP and student loans).

 Queer As Folk course

 When professor and classroom availability permit, Fanshawe occasionally offers INDS-1077, as a general education elective course focused on representations of sexual desire and gender identity in popular culture, laws and politics.
 To learn more, visit the general education elective page and select your credential to view if the course is available during the upcoming term.

 Pride Understanding multimedia supports